Logo of Pest Crews

 Why Termite Inspections Are Essential in Chapel Hill

 The warm, humid climate of North Carolina provides an ideal environment for termites to thrive.
 These pests are a constant threat to homes, capable of compromising structural integrity by feeding on the wooden components that frame your house.
 A professional termite evaluation is not just for real estate transactions; it's a vital component of routine home maintenance.
-Early detection through a thorough inspection can mean the difference between a simple, preventative treatment and extensive, expensive repairs to load-bearing beams, floor joists, and other critical structures1.
+Early detection through a thorough inspection can mean the difference between a simple, preventative treatment and extensive, expensive repairs to load-bearing beams, floor joists, and other critical structures.

 Common Termite Species in Chapel Hill